4.1.1. Naming map items

 - Proper names of items are never enclosed in quotation marks unless otherwise specified in the rules for drawing that item type in Yandex Map Editor.

-- The words “name ("imeni" in Russian)” and “in memory of / memorial” are handled as follows:
+- The words “named for ("imeni" in Russian)” and “in memory of / memorial” are handled as follows:

 “As with other parts of proper names, transliterate the word "imeni"”.
 However, if there is a standard English translations for a proper name that does not include "imeni", enter the standard translation instead.
 For example: Moscow Canal (from канал имени Москвы in Russian)